sky-music/sky-abc-python-transcriber/README.md

 # sky-python-transcriber
 I restarted but it's okay y'all :+1: :+1:

+This is piece of Python code that allows you to write [Sky](thatgamecompany.com/sky) song notations into a webpage.

-# Instructions
+# Instructions to install

-1. Copy this file and save it as `skytranscriber.py` to your Desktop
+1. Copy the `skytranscriber.py` file and save it to your Desktop
 2. Open a Terminal and type:

 ```
 cd Desktop
 python3 skytranscriber.py
 ```

 This changes the directory to your Desktop, and then runs the file.